-- Healthcare and life sciences:
+- Healthcare and life sciences;

-- Digital and creative;
+- Digital and creative:

 - Low carbon and environmental;

 - Manufacturing;

-- Financial and professional services;
+- · Financial and professional services;

 - Business to business services.

 Applications from companies operating outside these sectors are currently considered on a case by case basis.
-As of February 2019 applications from businesses operating outside the key growth sectors represented 1.5% of all those received and awarded.
+As of April 2019 applications from businesses operating outside the key growth sectors represented 16.4% of all those received and awarded.

-The highest volume of applications received from businesses operating outside the key growth sectors are from on-line retailers.
+The highest volume of applications received from businesses operating outside the key growth sectors are from industries associated with the manufacturing sector such as warehousing and distribution.

+There are also a number of on-line retailers that have been supported through the programme.
 To date, these have been considered on the basis that they have the ability to serve both national and international markets and where they will be creating a significant number of new jobs.

 Applications have also been accepted from companies operating outside the key growth sectors where there are significant regeneration benefits, for example, bringing a vacant or derelict building back into use, especially in a deprived ward within the City Region.
 Applications are not accepted from high street retailers or localised business to consumer services on the grounds of potential displacement.